 Art for the Magical Thinker

 Repeated use of an object slowly forges associations that become meaningful over time.
 Everyone has a favorite drinking vessel, personal adornment or piece of art that projects something of who they understand themselves to be.
-While a talisman is an item charged with intent to attract good fortune or repel harm, we can also unintentionally develop associative feedback about ourselves and our place in the world when environmental static around us creates a cycle of storytelling in our lives.
+While a talisman or amulet is an item charged with intent to attract good fortune or repel harm, we also develop associative feedback about ourselves and our place in the world when the environment around us creates a cycle of storytelling in our lives.
 I am interested in playing with what happens when we intentionally link an art object with the intention to produce a desired outcome.

-Jeanine Malec lives and works in South Minneapolis, is a mother of three, an urban wildcrafter and works casually at Gallery 360 – celebrating 17 years of supporting local art!
-She is also a member of A Conspiracy of Strange Girls, a Minneapolis based artist collective promoting creative work by, for, and about Strange Girls.
+Jeanine Malec lives and works in South Minneapolis, is a mother of three, an urban wildcrafter and works casually at Gallery 360 – celebrating 18 years of supporting local art!
+She currently serves on the board of directors for Art Shape Mammoth, a 501(c)3 non-profit organization committed to connecting artists to new communities and supporting the development of artistic practice, dialogue, education, and research through creative public exchange.
+And is also a member of A Conspiracy of Strange Girls, a Minneapolis based artist collective promoting creative work by, for, and about Strange Girls.
 Nest and Tessellate is a labor of quixotic love, we humbly invite your participation in making magic great again.